-NOHRA's goal for Student Relations is to build a strong line of communication and solid working relationship with the students, advisors and officials from our partnering Universities/Colleges.
-In addition, Student Relations will provide educational resources geared towards the professional development of the student.
+NOHRA's goal for Student Relations is to build a strong line of communication and solid working relationship with the students, advisors and officials from our partnering Colleges and Universities.
+In addition, Student Relations will provide educational resources geared towards the professional development students.

 - Resume building workshops

 - Professional speakers for your student chapter meetings or classes